Prometheum aizoon (Fenzl) 't Hart

 Chaloupkaea aizoon, Cotyledon aizoon, Rosularia aizoon, Rosularia pallida, Rosularia tauricola, Sedum chrysanthum subsp. aizoon, Sedum chrysanthum var. aizoon, Umbilicus aizoon, Umbilicus pallidus

-Prometheum aizoon, formerly known as Rosularia aizoon, is a succulent that forms rosettes of hairy, pale green to blue-green leaves.
+Prometheum aizoon, formerly known as Rosularia aizoon, is a succulent plant that forms semi-globular rosettes of densely glandular-hairy leaves.
 The rosettes grow up to 1.2 inches (3 cm) in diameter, producing offsets to form small dense clumps.
 Leaves are oblong to narrowly elliptic, sometimes spatulate and have rounded apex.
 They are fresh to blue-green and ochre and papery when dry.
-Flowers are white, broadly funnel-shaped or opening star-like, dark sulfur to golden-yellow with concolorous or rarely purplish venation and appear in summer on up to 4 inches (10 cm) long stems.
+Flowers are white, broadly funnel-shaped or opening star-like, dark sulfur to golden-yellow with concolorous or rarely purplish venation and appear in clusters on up to 4 inches (10 cm) tall stems in summer.

 How to Grow and Care

 Whether grown outdoors or in, these plants are good to forget about.
 Too much attention by nervous gardeners will kill the plant.
-When grown outdoors in a wet environment, make sure that the soil is sandy and well-draining.
+When grown outdoors in a wet environment, ensure the soil is sandy and well-draining.
 If you aren't careful, your plant will turn into rotten mush.
 Mix native soil with sand, if necessary.
 When grown indoors, a standard commercial cactus and succulent soil mix work well.
 In the event of an unhealthy plant, the first thing to examine is your watering habits.

 The most common problem is root rot due to overwatering.
 If the soil is too wet, don't hope it will safely dry out so long as you don't water it for a while.
 This plant is best grown outdoors, and if you live in an area where winter's temperatures rarely go below -10°F (-23°C), this is the best for Rosularia.